 - In 2016, approximately 40,000 people died in the United States as a result of a motor vehicle crash.

-- Bossier Parish accounts for 1,305 of these injury crashes and 3,046 in Caddo Parish.
+- Bossier Parish accounts for 1,305 of these injury crashes, with 3,046 in Caddo Parish.

-When you or someone you care about has been injured in a car accident in Shreveport or Bossier City, Louisiana, the physical pain endured only scratches the surface.
-Missing work or school, dealing with the emotional pain, and accumulating bills for medical and car repair expenses can stand as a significant setback for you and your loved ones.
+If you or someone you care about have been injured in a car accident, the physical pain endured only scratches the surface.
+Missing work or school, dealing with emotional pain, and accumulating bills for medical and car repair expenses can stand as a significant setback for you and your loved ones.

 If you were injured, you don’t have to suffer alone.
 Josh Clayton Law is here to help you.
 By not consulting an attorney, you may be forced to pay when you shouldn’t have been held liable in the first place.
 Consult an attorney right away if you or a passenger were injured, if a passenger was killed, if you feel there are inaccuracies on the police report, or if your insurance company is giving you trouble.
 The earlier you reach a qualified car accident attorney, the better.
 We can assist you in sorting out your case to ensure the process runs smoothly.